cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 1. Create pubsub topic `gcloud pubsub topics create speedtest`
 2. Read about publishing messages to Pub/Sub topic with Spring Cloud below.
 3. Implement the endpoint
+    1. Note that you can use kotlin `data class` to represent the request body
+        ```kotlin
+        data class User(val name: String, val email: String, val telephone: String)

+        @PostMapping
+        fun createUser(@RequestBody user: User) {
+           // Do something with the user ...
+           // This endpoint will accept a json payload like: { "name": "Alex", "email": "email@email.com", "telephone": "12345678" }
+        }
+        ```

 Publish messages to Pub/Sub
 ---------------------------